Sina-Ghaderi/nanontp/Readme.md

 # nanontp
 An ntp server implementation in golang base on [btfak](https://github.com/btfak/sntp) and [beevik](https://github.com/beevik/ntp)
+This NTP Server first acts like a ntp relay and ask time from upstream NTP servers, if relay can't reach them, then will pass it's own local time to the clients

 ### Installation
 Installation for linux, runing only on linux. ([TinyCore Linux 32-bit](http://tinycorelinux.net/11.x/x86/release) Is Recommended)